-Note: There may be cases where eligible CBS Scholars will receive total state aid greater than the "Total Maximum WCG and CBS to Eligible College Bound Scholars" amounts.
+NOTE: There may be cases where eligible CB Scholars will receive total state aid greater than the "Total Maximum WCG and CBS to Eligible College Bound Scholars" amounts.

-An example of this is an eligible CBS Scholar, who receives a WCG award and a Passport to College Scholarship award, which together may exceed the CBS maximum.
+An example of this is an eligible CBS student, who receives a WCG award and a Passport to College Scholarship award, which together may exceed the CBS maximum, but no CBS dollars are awarded to the student.
 Similar situations may also occur with combinations of WCG and SBCTC Opportunity Grant funding.

-In these cases, the CBS Scholar would not receive College Bound Scholarship funding for the year, because the other awarded state gift aid exceeds the CBS Commitment amount.
+In these cases, the CB Scholar would not receive College Bound funding for the year, because the other awarded state gift aid exceeds the CBS Commitment amount.
 Report students as having CBS need met.